Skip to Content

 Maggie Topalian is the clerk for the Institute for Universal Rights, Health & Justice along with the National Commission on Research Ethics.
 She earned her MS in Conservation Medicine from the Cummings School of Veterinary Medicine at Tufts University in 2024, where she focused her research on post-traumatic stress disorder and the One Health harms caused by animal farming.
 A lifelong animal and nature lover, Maggie has worked and volunteered at several accredited animal sanctuaries and environmental organizations.
 Her family’s history of experiencing internment and genocide has also deepened her interest in human rights issues.

-Learn more about the Fellowship Program and staff opportunities.
+Learn more about the Fellowship Program.